philippabele/onboarding-students/first_pull_request.md

 # # Learnings

-- Working with Git and GitHUB
+- Working with Git and GitHub

 - Setting up a project

-- Practice the workflow to interact with other developers on GitHUB
+- Practice the workflow to interact with other developers on GitHub

 # # Footnotes